khushi04-sharma/Comys_Hackathon5_2025_Task_B/README.md

 > 📌 Note: This high accuracy underscores the effectiveness of Triplet Networks in face verification tasks, especially when using embedding-based similarity with well-curated datasets.

+## 🤝 Acknowledgements

+Developed by [AI-dentifiers](https://github.com/khushi04-sharma/Comys_Hackathon5_2025_Task_B) and contributor.
+For academic/educational use only.